e-Filing Options for Individuals & Businesses

 Commercial Software Available to the Public

 Commercial software means using QuickBooks, TaxSlayer, and other online filing software.
-Most of these software provide great alternatives to getting an accountant but if you want to maximize the amount of your refund and prevent errors, we recommend talking to a professional tax accountant.
+Most of this software provides great alternatives to getting an accountant but if you want to maximize the amount of your refund and prevent errors, we recommend talking to a professional tax accountant.

 Where to Find an Authorized e-File Provider